Hashim Jalilul Alam Aqamaddin: Death

 Following Sultan Hashim's death on 10 May 1906, Pengiran Muda Bongsu Muhammad Jamalul Alam II, the 17-year-old son, assumed the role of Sultan of Brunei.
 The young Sultan's age meant that Pengiran Bendahara and Pengiran Pemancha, who were older, took on regent duties.
 In July of that year, Sultan Muhammad Jamalul Alam II petitioned the British High Commissioner to amend the modifications made to Brunei's traditional administration by the British Resident, perhaps under the influence of Pengiran Bendahara and his allies.

 Sultan Hashim is buried at the Royal Mausoleum in Brunei Town, alongside his father, Omar Ali Saifuddin II.
 Towards the end of his life, the Sultan was noted to be "unwilling to trust any of his chiefs."
 Till his death, he refused to sanction Limbang and pleaded to the British government to return it back to Brunei.

 Personal life

+He met Malcolm McArthur in 1904, when he was believed to be in his 70s by the latter, although he claimed to be in his 80s.
+By that time, he was characterised as weak and elderly.
+He had clearly been worn out during his reign due to his elderly age and the strain of statecraft over time.

+He married into an anti-Western party in the Brunei royal through the daughter of Pengiran Anak Muhammad Yusuf (known as Usop).
 He was married twice and with the notable being Pengiran Isteri Pengiran Siti Fatimah as she gave birth to Hashim's successor Muhammad Jamalul Alam II.
 It was said that the Sultan had well more than 100 sons and daughters, along with around 30 concubines.
 Notable issues are: